X-ray polarization in the soft state of Cyg X-1: Results

-We first attempted to fit the entire energy range of 1--600~keV, but we were unable to fit the range above about 100 keV, where our models overestimated the data.
-A likely reason for that is that the nonthermal part of the electron distribution is assumed to be a power law with a sharp cutoff, while an exponential type of cutoff is more likely.
-We have thus opted for fitting the energy range of 1--100~keV only.
-We have considered models without and with a warm corona, see Fig.~\ref{fig:geometry}.
-The model definitions and fitted parameters are given in Table \ref{tab:models}.
+We considered models without and with a warm corona (see Fig.~\ref{fig:geometry}; note that the hot corona geometry is simplified in this figure, as discussed in the caption).
+The model definitions and fitted parameters are given in Tables \ref{tab:models_def} and \ref{tab:models}, respectively.
 Figure \ref{fig:mod2} shows the spectrum and residuals for model 2; for models 1 and 3, these are very similar.
-Figures~\ref{fig:components2}a and \ref{fig:components3}a show unabsorbed spectral components of models 2 and 3, respectively.
+Figures~\ref{fig:components2}a and \ref{fig:components3}a show the unabsorbed spectral components of models 2 and 3, respectively.

-For the case without a warm corona, we obtained a good fit for $a \approx 0.99$.
-This high spin implies a relatively strong returning component, accounting for $\sim 5$\% of the total flux at $\sim$2 keV, where its contribution is greatest (see Fig.~\ref{fig:components2}).
-For the warm-corona case, we also obtained a good fit, but the fitted spin parameter is $a \approx 0$.
+For the case without a warm corona, we obtain a good fit for $a \approx 0.99$.
+This high spin implies a relatively strong returning component, accounting for $\sim 5$\% of the total flux at $\sim$2 keV where its contribution is greatest (see Fig.~\ref{fig:components2}).
+For the warm-corona case, we also obtain a good fit, but the fitted spin parameter is $a \approx 0$.
 Consequently, in this case (model 3), the returning component is very weak, contributing less than 1\% to the total flux in the whole energy range.